roschreiber/aoc2022-haxe-redo/README.md

-# aoc2022-haxe-redo
- aoc2022 challenges in haxe
+# AOC 2022 Haxe Redo

+The Advent Of Code 2022 challenges in Haxe, to prepare for 2023's [calendar](https://adventofcode.com/2023)

+Very sloppy (but somewhat readable?) code.